Male, ID #19291, b. between 1859 and 1860

 Other informationDoris Cecil Tindall was also known as Cecil.
 Her married name was Peters.
 Her married name was Glanville.
 She was married 2 times.

 Birth, Marriage and Death informationPeter Glenville was born on 28 October 1913 at Hampstead, MDX, ENG.
-He was the son of Shaun Glenville and Dorothy Ward.
-Peter Glenville died on 3 June 1996 at New York, NY, USA, at age 82; cause of death: heart attack.
+He died on 3 June 1996 at New York, NY, USA, at age 82; cause of death: heart attack.

 Other informationPeter Glenville was also known as Peter Patrick Brabazon Browne as recorded at baptism.

 Birth, Marriage and Death informationDorothy Ward was born on 26 April 1890 at Birmingham, WAR, ENG; daughter of Edwin War and Eliza nee Millichamp.
-She married Shaun Glenville circa May 1911 at London St George Hanover Square registered, MDX, ENG; Shaun marrying as Shaun G Browne.
+She married Shaun Glenville, son of Brabazon Henry Browne and Mary Lynch, circa May 1911 at London St George Hanover Square registered, MDX, ENG; Shaun marrying as Shaun G Browne.
 Dorothy Ward died on 30 March 1987 at age 96; Obituary Daily Telegraph 1 Apr 1987:

 Dorothy Ward who has died aged 96 was one of the greatest Principal Boys in the history of that peculiar British institution, The Pantomime.